mmistakes/minimal-mistakes/_drafts/http4s-tutorial.md

 def emap[U](f: T => Either[ParseFailure, U]): QueryParamDecoder[U] = ???
 ```

-The function work like a common `map` function, but it produces an `Either[ParseFailure, U]` value: If the mapping succeeds, the function outputs a `Right[U]` value, a `Left[ParseFailure]` otherwise.
+The function works like a common `map` function, but it produces an `Either[ParseFailure, U]` value: If the mapping succeeds, the function outputs a `Right[U]` value, a `Left[ParseFailure]` otherwise.
 Furthermore, the `ParseFailure` is a type of the http4s library indicating an error parsing an HTTP Message:

 ```scala
 // From the Http4s DSL